maliMirkec/personal-website/site/articles/nightmare-dx-shopify.md

 This article is the first article in a series about poor developer experience.
 In this particular article, I am going to write about Shopify and its (un)friendliness for developers.

+{% note "Disclaimer" %}
-**Disclaimer:** This series intends not to rant but to educate developers about the limitations of the products, platforms, and frameworks.
+This series intends not to rant but to educate developers about the limitations of the products, platforms, and frameworks.
 In the perfect world, these posts would contribute to building a better Developer Experience for everyone.
 That is also the reason why the title is deliberately controversial.
+{% endnote %}

 ## What is DX  (Developer Experience)